 b.
 You can include driver fixed-effects – though you may not want to.

 The fixed effects would absorb our primary variables of interest: the age and gender categorical variables.
 Moreover, the effects are heterogeneous by age group.
-If we were to have age as a variable (rather than having age categories), the identifying variation would be ageing in general (specifically, entering a new age category), which is not interesting from a policy perspective.
+If we were to have age as a variable (rather than having age categories), the identifying variation would be ageing in general, which is not interesting from a policy perspective.

 c.
 Perhaps most importantly, you can adjust the standard errors and statistical tests so that they better reflect the “true” underlying uncertainty regarding the parameter estimates.
 At present my understanding is that you treat each driver-day as an independent observation, whereas clearly the “true” model has standard errors that are clustered on the driver since those observations are not independent.

 The software and computing capabilities to calculate the standard errors on data sets of this magnitude might not and probably do not exist; the long data set cannot even be loaded into Stata.
 We feel that hetero-robust standard errors are sufficient.
 For experts in the field of big data, many are not even familiar with the concepts of hetero-robust standard errors, and may not have even heard those terms spoken before.
-The reason for the apparent gap in the computational literature is that, when the dataset is large, model specification is more important than the standard errors.
+The reason for the apparent gap in the computational literature is that, when the dataset is large, model specification is generally seen as much more important than the standard errors.
 In other words, the first moment (the numerator of the t-statistic) is more important than the second moment (the denominator), for which accuracy is irrelevant if the specification is not correct.

 Point 2.